-The Madonna Foundation, established in 2001 by the Franciscan Sisters of Chicago, is a public charity that increases access for young urban women to attend Catholic high schools in the Chicago area.
-The Foundation annually awards tuition grants totaling approximately $150,000 to about 60 girls who demonstrate financial need and the potential for academic achievement.
-Financial support averages $2,500 per year.
-In many cases, without the Foundation’s financial aid, these young women would not be able to attend Catholic School.
+The Madonna Foundation, established in 2001 by the Franciscan Sisters of Chicago, is a public charity that increases access for young women to attend Catholic high schools in the Chicago area.
+The Foundation is the only one of its kind in the region focusing exclusively on serving young women with scholarship support and programing.
+The Madonna Foundation annually awards tuition grants to girls who demonstrate financial need and the potential for academic achievement.
+Financial support averages $2,700 per year.
+In many cases, without the Foundation’s scholarships, these young women would not be able to attend Catholic School.

-From the time of its creation in 2001 to the end of the 2013-14 school year, the Madonna Foundation supported girls exclusively living in the zip codes that surround the former Madonna High School.
-Starting the 2014-15 school year, any applicant meeting our financial requirements and applying to one of our five partnering high schools will be eligible to apply.
-Our financial requirements for eligibility are $12,000 or less per person per year in the family (for example, a family of 4 with a total income of $48,000 or less would be eligible).
+Any applicant meeting our financial requirements and applying to one of our five partnering high schools will be eligible to apply.
+Our financial requirements for eligibility are $15,000 or less per person per year in the family (for example, a family of 4 with a total income of 60,000 or less would be eligible).

 The girls selected to receive the scholarship and to participate in the program are proudly referred to as “Madonna Scholars.”